-- 1) Full name, telephone number and contact e-mail address. - 2) Identification of the natural person or the legal entity being represented. - 3) A domicile in Chile. - 4) A general description of the conduct and the affected market.
+- 1) Full name, telephone number and contact email address. - Identification of the natural person or the legal entity being represented. - 3) A domicile in Chile. - A general description of the conduct and the affected market.

-Once the Marker Request has been filed, the FNE will inform and guarantee to the applicant its place in the roster of applications by issuing a "marker".
+Once the Marker Request has been filed, the FNE will inform and guarantee to the applicant its place by issuing a "marker".
 Along with issuing the marker, the FNE will set a deadline within which the formal application must be filed, accompanied by the supporting information ("Benefit Request").
 If the Benefit Request fulfils the legal requirements, the FNE will grant the requested benefit provisionally by issuing an official letter establishing the requirements that the applicant must fulfil to obtain the definitive benefit.
 When the applicant fulfils such requirements, the provisional benefit becomes definitive upon the FNE's filing of the complaint before the TDLC.